-New for 2024/25 Individual most improved attendance termly/annual Celebration Assemblies
+Individual most improved attendance termly/annual Celebration Assemblies

-★ Children with Care Plans awarded with an improved attendance certificate across a full term.
-(Improved from their previous full term's attendance.)
+- ★ Children with Care Plans awarded with an improved attendance certificate across a full term.
+(Improved from their previous full term's attendance.) - ★ Children awarded with a badge for improved attendance across a full term

-- ★ Children awarded with a badge for improved attendance across a full term - ★ Children who have improved their attendance across the full three terms will receive a special Improved Attendance Certificate - ★ Parents are invited to share the award of the certificate for sustained improvement across a full year. - ★ Children are invited to have a timed session on the school's inflatable obstacle course.
+- ★ Children who have improved their attendance across the full three terms will receive a special Improved Attendance Certificate - ★ Parents are invited to share the award of the certificate for sustained improvement across a full year. - ★ Rewards include a timed session on the school's inflatable obstacle course/ Invitation to a 'pizza' party